LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/overview.md

 Plugins are detected by looking at the `PXR_PLUGINPATH_NAME` environment variable for folders containing a`plugInfo.json` file.

-To set for temporarily, you can run the following in a shell:
+To set it temporarily, you can run the following in a shell and then run your Usd application:
 ```
 // Linux
 export PXR_PLUGINPATH_NAME=/my/cool/plugin/resources:${PXR_PLUGINPATH_NAME}